• Skip to primary navigation

 Instructions

-• To prepare the brussels sprouts, wash and trim them and cut a small cross at the base of the stem (this helps them to cook evenly).
+• To prepare the Brussels sprouts, wash and trim them and cut a small cross at the base of the stem (this helps them to cook evenly).
 Place in a large pan of salted boiling water and cook for 8-10 minutes until tender.
-Drain them and then slice them finely.

 Nutrition Facts